IntelSoftware/SYCL_101/03_Modern/13_nested_namespaces.rst

 Nested namespaces
 ******************

-In C++, namespaces can be nested, where there is a possibility to define one namespace inside another one.
+In C++, namespaces can be nested, which makes it possible to define one namespace inside another one.
 The resolution of namespace variables is hierarchical.
-The syntax looks as below:
+The syntax is shown below:

 .. code-block:: cpp